 Why Are Hobbies Important?

 Binging TV shows isn’t a hobby, nor is it great for your mental wellbeing either, because it’s passive and lacks engagement.
 Don’t get me wrong, they’re a great way to kill time and can be a source of entertainment, but it doesn’t offer you the psychological rewards that we need for good mental health.
-What makes having hobbies different is the level of engagement you have to put.
+What makes having hobbies different is the level of engagement you have to put in.
 It’s these increased levels of engagement that are good for us and our wellbeing.

 Hobbies are things you can become passionate about that will drive your interest in them, even when you’re not engaging in them.
 And yes, this could include walking if walking is something you really enjoy.

-At the moment there is a quiet revolution going that is leading doctors, psychiatrists, therapists, and social workers to prescribe hobbies as a form of social prescribing to supplement patients existing care plans, not replacing them (Fancourt, Opher, and de Oliveira, 2020).
-Those that use social prescribing as a replacement don’t understand mental health very well, as that kind of prescribing would only be useful for nonclinical mental health concerns.
-An important part of determining the social prescription of hobbies would also depend on a client’s willingness to engage in taking up some sort of hobby.
-There is no point prescribing someone to go find a hobby if they have zero motivation to do so, and trying could cause the client to disengage from seeking support.
+At the moment there is a quiet revolution going on that is leading doctors, psychiatrists, therapists, and social workers to prescribe hobbies as a form of social prescribing to supplement patients existing care plans, not replacing them (Fancourt, Opher, and de Oliveira, 2020).
+Those who use social prescribing as a replacement don’t understand mental health very well, as that kind of prescribing would only be useful for nonclinical mental health concerns.

 A study by Tomioka, Kurumatani, and Hosoi (2016) looked into the hobbies and purposes of life in people over the age of 65 in Japan and found that having hobbies and a purpose increased their life expectancy.
 Furthermore, they also found that lacking a hobby was more significant than lacking a purpose in regards to functional decline and poorer health.